pyrotato/cse15l-lab-reports/wk3-servers-and-bugs.md

 # Writing a Web Server

 For the task of writing a web server, I created this file called `StringServer.java` and compiled it along with another file called `Server.java`.
-My code for `StringServer.java` was based off of Week 2's lab, particularly in Professor Joe Politz's [wavelet repository](https://github.com/ucsd-cse15l-f22/wavelet).
+My code for `StringServer.java` was based off of Week 2's lab, particularly from the files in Professor Joe Politz's [wavelet repository](https://github.com/ucsd-cse15l-f22/wavelet).
 ```
 // Creates web server that tracks string input made through queries in the URL
 // Sources: CSE 15L Lab 2, wavelet by Prof. Joe Politz: